Shifting the Breaking Point of Flow Matching for Multi-Instance Editing: Extended LLM-as-a-judge Evaluation

 We repeat the same experiments performed on the LLM-as-a-judge setting based on Gemini 3 Flash described in~\Cref{sec:experiments} on an extended set of questions including all binary comparisons of 6 models on 37 images from LoMOE-Bench and 119 images from the infographic datasets and we report the results in~\Cref{fig:gemini_elo}.
 In this extended validation our model obtains the highest score, particularly on infographics and we find out the following: (i) on LoMOE-Bench LoMOE underperforms when compared to the scores proposed in~\cite{goirik_lomoe} and reported in~\Cref{tab:lomoe}: the Elo score computed from the LLM-as-a-judge evaluation only ranks it higher than the FLUX Kontext baseline with visual cues, whereas the end-to-end FLUX Kontext baseline gets ranked as second-best, with a score that is close to our method, but significantly higher than all others; (ii) on infographics, Calligrapher in particular severely underperforms when compared to the other models, and our method leads by a significant margin over all competitors and baselines.

 Especially on LoMOE-Bench, this underlines a lack of reliable scores to measure this task in a consistent way: on that dataset, LoMOE appears from the scores to be among the best models.
 The generation quality, though, is low, so the LLM-as-a-judge model prefers FLUX-based models, which generate images that look much better.
 This is qualitatively evident by looking at samples like those in~\Cref{fig:qualitative_lomoe_comparison}, but is not captured by CLIP score, for example.
+Moreover, in~\Cref{fig:reb2}, we expand this analysis by showing scores computed on individual samples obtained on LOMOE-Bench with our model, LOMOE, and LayerEdit.
+All samples show how both CLIP score and especially SSIM penalize our model, even though it produces a much more realistic and well-harmonized output.